 Market and regulatory structures that minimize the scope for distortionary intervention by system operators, and provide incentives for operators to maximize the conditions necessary for intermediate markets to flourish.

+I think that we need an attribute that manages the transportation component of the electricity business.
+The markets you describe could be a few “hubs” that provide deep liquidity.
+I also want some ability (a) to move between the “hubs” and (b) to specific load away from a hub.

 Each of these objectives will be addressed more fully in the next sections, based on the discussion of intermediate markets presented previously.
 From each of these objectives we will also develop a set of key attributes for the model market design.
 This design will then be more fully described in the next paper in this series.

 Objective #1: Robust and liquid forward markets